ma14s/HWID-checker/README.md

 # HWID-checker
-Simple explanation of how to create HWID checker with c++
+Simple code to make HWID checker with c++